Walk Ride GM’S End-of-Year ‘Bee Network Report Card’

 While residents of Salford are benefiting to the tune of more than £300 per person, those in Oldham are only seeing a bit of loose change (£3.60) and a paltry £15,000 per square mile, compared with Salford’s £2m.

-Furthermore, it’s worth noting that neither Oldham nor Bolton have managed a single bid since Christmas 2018.
+Furthermore, it’s worth noting that Oldham and Bolton have had only two schemes approved – and in Oldham’s case nothing since Christmas 2018.

 As Greater Manchester’s Cycling and Walking Commissioner, Chris Boardman, said on Twitter this week: